adlnet/xAPI-Spec/xAPI.md

 ###### GET activities/profile
 Example endpoint: http://example.com/xAPI/activities/profile

-Loads IDs of all profile entries for an activity.
+Loads IDs of all profile entries for an Activity.
 If "since" parameter is specified, this is limited to entries that have been stored or updated since the specified timestamp (exclusive).